justincpresley/map-suite/docs/renderer.md

 ### Map Control Functions
 You will need these.
 These functions are useful for changing and updating the map.
 With these functions, the map/renderer can be treated as a black box.
 * [`addRoute`](#addroute)`(centerA, centerB, label, mapType)`
-  * Creates a new Route and adds it to the list of routes corresponding to the route type.
+  * Creates a new Route and registers it with the renderer so that it can be drawn when `render()` is called.
 * [`addServiceCenter`](#addservicecenter)`(center)`
-  * Registers a service center to the renderer so that it can be rendered later.
+  * Registers a service center to the renderer so that it can be drawn when `render()` is called.
 * [`centerMap`](#centermap)`()`
   * Centers the map on the screen.
 * [`clearMapBuffers`](#clearmapbuffers)`()`
   * Clears all buffers from the renderer.
+It de-registers all service centers and routes.
 * [`clearRouteType`](#clearroutetype)`(routeType)`
-  * Clears a route type from memory and de-renders it.
+  * De-registers a specific route type from the renderer.
 * [`clearRoutes`](#clearroutes)`()`
-  * Clears all route types from memory and de-renders them.
+  * De-registers all routes from the renderer.
 * [`clearServiceCenters`](#clearservicecenters)`()`
-  * Clears the Service Center buffer from the Renderer and re-renders the map.
+  * De-registers all service centers from the renderer.
 * [`getPathLength`](#getpathlength)`(centerA, centerB)`
-  * Finds the length between two service centers.
+  * Calculates the Euclidean distance between two service centers.
 * [`removeRoute`](#removeroute)`(centerA, centerB, label, mapType)`
-  * Removes a route from the renderer's route buffers.
+  * De-registers a route from the renderer (opposite of `addRoute()`).
 * [`removeServiceCenter`](#removeservicecenter)`(center)`
-  * Removes a ServiceCenter from the RendererBuffer
+  * De-registers a ServiceCenter from the renderer (opposite of `addServiceCenter()`).
 * [`render`](#render)`()`
   * Renders (or re-renders) everything on the map.
 Alias for `updateMapSettings()`.
 * [`updateMapSettings`](#updatemapsettings)`()`
   * Re-renders the map with new settings applied.

 ### Helper Functions
 You probably will not need these.
 These functions do not need to be used to modify the map.
-They are merely helper functions used in the functions mentioned above.
+They are merely helper functions used by the functions mentioned above (or by each other).
 * [`canvasSetup`](#canvassetup)`(canvasID, wrapperID)`
   * Initialize the canvas.
 * [`clearMap`](#clearmap)`()`
-  * Derenders the routes and service centers from the map.
-Note, this does not delete anything from the buffer.
+  * De-renders all routes and service centers from the map on the screen.
+Note, this does not de-register anything from the renderer.
 * [`createScrollEventListener`](#createscrolleventlistener)`(canvasID)`
   * Listen for scroll event and act upon that event.
 * [`drawUS`](#drawus)`(canvas)`